 Autoclave moulding process

-The laid-up part is vacuum bagged and consolidated under vacuum, and then cured in an autoclave (pressurised oven).
+In the autoclave moulding process, prepregs are laid up, vacuum bagged and consolidated under vacuum, and then cured in an autoclave (which is a pressurised oven).

 Industrial automation is the control of industrial machinery and whole industrial processes through the use of tailored equipment and software.
 Such automation ensures a continuous, smooth and efficient running of machines and processes while reducing the need for human intervention.